 1954 Alfa Romeo 2000 Sportiva

-The Alfa Romeo 2000 Sportiva is a 2-litre sports car made by Italian car manufacturer Alfa Romeo in 1954.
+The Alfa Romeo 2000 Sportiva is a 2-litre sports car made by Italian car manufacturer Alfa Romeo in 1954 and in our opinion one of the best Alfa Romeos ever.
 Although developed to be built in a small series, just four were made — two coupés and two spiders.

 Designed by Scaglione for Bertone in the early 1950s, it featured a tubular space frame and a hot version of the DOHC engine sourced from Alfa’s immediate post-war family saloon, the 1900.